-The Intrepid Fallen Heroes Fund provides critically-needed medical facilities for treating United States military personnel suffering the effects of traumatic brain injury (TBI) and psychological health issues.
-These injuries have severely impacted the lives of hundreds of thousands of men and women who have selflessly served in defense of our nation.
-To help address this urgent need, the Intrepid Fallen Heroes Fund is building a series of nine specially-designed treatment facilities, called Intrepid Spirit Centers, on military bases across the nation.
-These centers act as Gymnasiums For The Brain, providing service members with the most advanced and proven care to address the complex symptoms of TBI, with the goal of returning these men and women to their normal duties in the armed forces.
-Five Intrepid Spirit centers are already open and serving America’s brave men and women in uniform, and they have achieved a success rate of returning more than 90% of patients treated in the centers are able to continue on Active Duty.
+The Intrepid Fallen Heroes Fund (IFHF) builds critically-needed centers for treating United States military personnel suffering the effects of Traumatic Brain Injury (TBI) and Post-Traumatic Stress (PTS).
+These injuries have severely impacted the lives of hundreds of thousands of men and women who have served selflessly in defense of our nation.
+To help address this urgent need, IFHF is building a series of ten specially-designed treatment facilities, called Intrepid Spirit Centers, on military bases across the nation.
+These centers act as Gymnasiums For The Brain, providing service members with the most advanced care available to address the complex symptoms of TBI and PTS.
+Seven Intrepid Spirit Centers are open and serving America’s brave men and women in uniform.
+More than 90% of patients treated in the centers are able to continue on Active Duty.
 Three additional centers remain to be built.

 Find the answers to the most common questions we get about what we are doing at the Fund.